AndresCardosoP/Brain-Wave/README.md

 1. To add a reminder to a note, tap on the **bell** icon.
 2. Pick the desired **date and time** for the reminder.
 3. The bell icon will turn **blue** to indicate an active reminder.

+### Using AI Features
+1. While editing or creating a note, tap on the **magic wand** icon, to generate a template for your note.
+2. Tap on the **robot** icon to move to the AI features screen.
+3. From the new screen you can either summarize the content in the note, or you can get new suggestions on what to add.

 ## Deleting Content